Chapel life

 Learning

 As Chaplain, Reverend Stephanie teaches religious education and helps our girls throughout the school to understand aspects of Christian tradition and how faith relates to everyday life.
 Topics include belonging, caring, forgiving, thanking, serving, remembering, and hoping.
 Knowing about religion, philosophy and ethics is not only valuable to finding meaning in life, it is also essential for any broad education and foundational for other subjects, from art to English and history.
-The Anglican Church is a Three Tikanga church bringing together Māori, Pacifika and Pākehā culture, and understanding the history of New Zealand, its bicultural identity and Christianity in Māori culture is a key part of Reverend Stephanie’s teaching, supported by the educational trips she leads.
+The Anglican Church is a Three Tikanga church bringing together Māori, Pasifika and Pākehā culture, and understanding the history of New Zealand, its bicultural identity and Christianity in Māori culture is a key part of Reverend Stephanie’s teaching, supported by the educational trips she leads.

 Chapel Services